reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 Initializing auxiliary time-related constants
 ---------------------------------------------

-In this step we initialize auxiliary time-related constants from seconds up to years used in the rest of the code.
+In this step, we initialize auxiliary time-related constants from seconds up to years used in the rest of the code.

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py